Back to projects

 Validation curves over fine-tuning

-Before the final test-set numbers, here’s how each variant evolved on the 200-sample validation set during the 5 to 10 fine-tune epochs:
+Before the final test-set numbers, here’s how each variant evolved on the 200-sample validation set during the fine-tune epochs:

 Validation metrics over fine-tune training